-- Using a Standard IP connection, several users can share the data connection simultaneously.
+• Using a Standard IP connection, several users can share the data connection simultaneously.
 This type of connection is ideal for TCP/IP traffic such as e-mail, file transfer, and Internet and intranet access.
-The user pays for the amount of data sent and received. - Using a Streaming IP connection, you get an exclusive, high-priority connection, that ensures seamless transfer of data.
+The user pays for the amount of data sent and received.

+• Using a Streaming IP connection, you get an exclusive, high-priority connection, that ensures seamless transfer of data.
 This type of connection is ideal for time critical applications like live video over IP.
+The 8 and 16 kbps connections are well suited for Voice over IP.
 The user pays for the duration of the connection.

-For optimum performance it is important that you select the right traffic class when you define profiles for your connection.
+For optimum performance it is important that you select the right traffic class when defining profiles for your connection.

 You can set up various types of connection using the profiles and traffic flow filters.
-For further information, see To use profiles on page 107 and To use traffic flow filters on page 110.
+For further information, see To use profiles on page 171 and To use traffic flow filters on page 176.